teras/keydeck/Configuration.md

 ### Event System

-The following events are dispatched by the system and can be waited for using `waitFor`:
+The following events are dispatched by the system and can be waited for using `wait_for`:

 | Event Type | Dispatched When | Dispatched From |
 |------------|----------------|-----------------|